-Dish poised to black out CBS
+Dish poised to black out CBS as contract expires

 CBS Corp. said Dish Network Corp. is poised to black out its programming when a contract between the broadcaster and the satellite-TV service ends Nov.
 20.